Gigot (film): Reception

-Shamus Gwynn of the Irish independent said “The movie touched me as a child long before I burdened myself with the yoke of a critic.
-Then upon my professional review many years later, if found the movie still moved me and does to this day.
+Shamus Gwynn of the Irish Independent said “The movie touched me as a child long before I burdened myself with the yoke of a critic.
+Then upon my professional review many years later, I found the movie still moved me and does to this day.
 A subtle classic.”

 In its entry on Jackie Gleason, the Encyclopedia of Hollywood Film Actors said the performer had "some starring vehicles, of which Gigot, from a story by Gleason himself, was the noblest attempt.
 In it he played, quite nicely, a mute, slow-witted Parisian janitor, but the extreme sentimentality of the whole piece turned off both critics and public."